cheald/dxvk-docker/README.md

 # DXVK-Docker

-Provides a Dockerfile which provides a full build environment for [DXVK](https://github.com/doitsujin/dxvk), and a make script to kick it off with.
+Provides a Dockerfile which provides a full build environment for [DXVK](https://github.com/doitsujin/dxvk) and [D9VK](https://github.com/Joshua-Ashton/d9vk), and scripts to kick it off with.

-Just run `./make-dxvk` - the script will grab DXVK for you, give you the chance to provide a branch/tag/SHA, then build DXVK for you.
-Once it's done, it can install it into Lutris for you, as well.

-Once installation has completed, just set your Lutris DXVK version to `dxvk-master` and you're running on the bleeding edge.
+Check out DXVK and/or D9VK within the root folder of this project.
+Run `./make-dxvk` - the script will build the DXVK version that lives in the dxvk folder.
+Run `./make-d9vk` - the script will build the D9VK version that lives in the d9vk folder.

+The results van be found in `dxvk-master`.